hyperledger/fabric/docs/source/raft_bft_migration.md

 2. Migration is one way.
 Once the ordering service is migrated to BFT, and starts committing transactions, it is not possible to go back to Raft.
 3. Because the ordering nodes must go down and be brought back up, downtime must be allowed during the migration.
 4. Recovering from a botched migration is possible only if a backup is taken at the point in migration prescribed later in this document.
 If you do not take a backup, and migration fails, you will be possibly unable to recover your previous state.
-5. All channels managed by the targeted ordering service node must be migrated during the same maintenance window.
+5. All channels managed by a targeted ordering service node must be migrated during the same maintenance window.
 It is not supported to migrate only some channels before resuming operations.
+If you want to migrate one channel to BFT but keep another channel on Raft, make sure these two channels have no ordering service nodes in common.
 6. At the end of the migration process, the set of consenters in a specific channel, prior to migration, should be the same as the set of consenters on that channel after migration.
    That is, addition or removal of consenters from a channel, or changing certificates, is not permitted during migration.
 7. Migration is done in place, utilizing the existing ledgers for the deployed ordering nodes.
 Addition or removal of orderers should be performed after the migration.